What We Can Learn from Froebel’s Kindergartens

 Weston, P. (1998).
 Friedrich Froebel: His life, times, and significance.
 London, GB: Roehampton Institute.

 Francis Wardle has a PhD in child development and early education from the University of Kansas.
 He has been a Head Start volunteer, education coordinator, director, and national reviewer.
 He has taught preschool, kindergarten, and grades 1-4.
-Currently he teaches for the University of Phoenix and Red Rocks Community College (Early Childhood).
+Currently he teaches for the Red Rocks Community College (Early Childhood).

 Francis is also a very active member of Partners of the Americas, an organization that supports exchanges between the US and the rest of the Americas.
 He is a board member of the Colorado chapter, and a member of the international board.
 He has visited Brazil on many occasions to study their early childhood and education programs.
 This past summer he observed a Partners’ sponsored program in Paraguay that focused on reducing child labor in the sugarcane industry.